Ramification theory from homotopical point of view, I

 This can be regarded as a compatibility of the characteristic cycle homomorphism and the nearby cycle functor.
 This can even be microlocalized, but for this, we need to modify the definition of microsupport in Definition \ref{suppstrdfn}.
 More precisely, in the definition, we considered only $T\rightarrow S$ which is smooth, but we need to consider morphisms of the form $T\rightarrow Z\hookrightarrow S$ where the first morphism is smooth and the second one is an immersion.
 The detail is left to the interested reader.

-\item The assumption that $S$ is of finite type over a field $k$ is made merely because the six functor formalism for motivic cohomology satisfying the conditions of \ref{trreca} has been constructed only under the assumption.
+\item The assumption that $S$ is of finite type over a field $k$ is made merely because the trace map for motivic cohomology has been constructed only under the assumption.
 We did not try particularly hard to lift these assumptions.
-In view of the previous remark, checking the assumptions of \ref{trreca} in the case where $S$ is a trait may be of interest.
+In view of the previous remark, constructing the trace map in the case where $S$ is a trait may be of interest.

 \item In the theorem above, we need to invert $\mr{char}(k)$.
 We have two places where we need to make this assumption.
 First is to construct the trace map in the motivic setting in \cite{Atr}.
 If we assume the existence of the resolution of singularities, this assumption can be lifted.
 More seriously, we need the inversion in the construction of the homomorphism $r$ in \ref{dfnofrk0assmap}.
-For this construction, the inversion is indispensable.
+For this construction, the inversion is indispensable. \end{enumerate} \end{rem*}